doctrine/DoctrineMongoDBBundle/Resources/doc/first_steps.rst

 of a MongoDB collection.

-For Doctrine to be able to do this, you have to create "metadata", or configuration, that tells Doctrine exactly how the ``Product`` class and its properties should be *mapped* to MongoDB.
+For Doctrine to be able to do this, you have to create "metadata", or configuration that tells Doctrine exactly how the ``Product`` class and its properties should be *mapped* to MongoDB.
 This metadata can be specified in a number of different formats including XML or directly inside the ``Product`` class via annotations: